 - Serve immediately.
 Top each serving with the scallions and bacon crumbles.

 - If you want a lighter soup option with less fat, feel free to replace the full-fat coconut milk with light coconut milk or even unsweetened almond milk.

 - VEGAN OPTION: replace the chicken broth with vegetable broth and leave off the bacon.

 - PALEO OPTION: use sweet potatoes instead of white potatoes.

 - Refrigerate any leftovers in an airtight container for up to 4 days.
 Reheat before serving.

 - Cuisine: American

-Keywords: pressure cooker, potato soup, instant pot soup
+Keywords: loaded potato soup, instant pot potato soup, coconut milk potato soup